 - naproxen (Aleve, Anaprox, Naprapac, Naprelan, Naprosyn, Naproxyn, Vimovo)

 Supplements can thin the blood for varying lengths of time:

 Fish Oil, Garlic, Ginkgo Biloba, Ginseng, Willow Bark Extract

 Blood Clotting Disorders: Notify Dr. Terebuh if you have a blood clotting disorders hemophilia, low platelets, etc. to avoid bleeding complications from the spine injection.

-Infection: You should not get a spine injection if you have an infection anywhere in your body – even a cold or flu!
+Infection: You should not get a Regenerative injection if you have an infection anywhere in your body – even a cold or flu!
 Whether or not you are taking antibiotics there is a chance of moving that infection into your central nervous system causing meningitis.
 Make sure to tell Dr. Terebuh if you have had a recent infection – even if you are taking antibiotics and no longer feeling the symptoms of the infection.

 Recent Dental Work: Bacteria can enter your bloodstream during routine dental cleaning even if you have healthy teeth and gums.
-Make sure that you notify Dr. Terebuh if you have had any dental work in the 2 weeks prior to your scheduled spine injection procedure to avoid infection complications in the central nervous system such as meningitis.
+Make sure that you notify Dr. Terebuh if you have had any dental work in the 2 weeks prior to your scheduled Regenerative procedure to avoid infection complications in the central nervous system such as meningitis.

 Dye Allergy: Notify Dr. Terebuh if you have an allergy to or x-ray dye (contrast).
-It is possible to perform spine injections without x-ray dye (contrast).
+It is possible to perform injections without x-ray dye (contrast).